Language selection

 Bilateral relations

 Canada and Barbados have enjoyed vibrant bilateral relations since 1966, when Barbados gained independence.
 Our rich cooperation is built on shared values, trade and investment.
-Approximately 31,440 Barbadian-Canadians are an integral part of Canada’s social fabric and Canada welcomed 138 temporary workers from Barbados during the 2021–2022 season.
+Approximately 31,440 Barbadian-Canadians are an integral part of Canada’s social fabric and Canada welcomed 260 Temporary foreign workers in 2023.

 We are like-minded partners in regional and multilateral fora on a wide variety of important issues, from climate to economic resilience to the promotion of gender equality.